 Jersey Shape Barricades

-The Jersey barricade is one of the oldest and most effective barricade designs we have today.
+The Jersey barricade is one of the oldest and most effective designs we have today.
 One of the best things about Jersey barricades is that they can serve a number of purposes.
-Jersey barricades have been used in a diverse array of places, from severe-weather situations in Alaska, to military bases, to construction sites.
+They have been used in a diverse array of places, from severe-weather situations in Alaska, to military bases, to construction sites.
 Unlike metal barricades, these plastic jersey barricades won’t rust or form jagged edges over time.

 In addition to the barricades themselves, sometimes certain accessories can play a big role in maintaining safety and security.
 Items like flashing hazard lights, barricade flags, and barricade fence panels can all act to deter pedestrians or motorists and provide an extra measure of privacy for any officers working in a restricted area.